Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourcing.md

 Instead of storing just the current state of the data in a domain,
 Use an append-only store to record the full series of actions taken on that data.

-The store acts as the system of record and can be used to materialize the domain objects.
+The store acts as the system of record,
+And can be used to materialize the domain objects.

 This can simplify tasks in complex domains,
 By avoiding the need to synchronize the data model and the business domain,